What is social engineering?

 An early stage of more complex social engineering attacks in which the con artist gains a victim’s trust, typically by creating a backstory that makes them sound trustworthy.

 Quid pro quo attacks rely on people’s sense of reciprocity, with attackers offering something in exchange for information.

 A form of malicious software – usually in the form of a pop-up that warns that your security software is out of date or that malicious content has been detected on your machine – that fools victims into visiting malicious websites or buying worthless products.

 A form of targeted social engineering attack that uses the phone.
-Types of vishing attack include recorded messages telling recipients their bank accounts have been compromised.
-Victims are then prompted to enter their details via their phone’s keypad, thereby giving access to their accounts.
+Types of vishing attacks include recorded messages telling recipients their bank accounts have been compromised.
+Victims are then prompted to enter their details via their phone’s keypad, giving them access to their accounts.

 Watering hole attacks work by infecting websites that a target group is known to frequent.
 For instance, 2017’s NotPetya infection – believed to be a politically motivated attack against Ukraine – infected a Ukrainian government website and then spread through the country’s infrastructure.